James Augustine, MD, FACEP

 Lisa Hrutkay, DO, FACEP

 Dr. Hrutkay is a board certified Emergency Physician with 20 years of experience and has over 20 years in EMS as paramedic and EMS medical director.
-She serves as medical director for two EMS agencies in WV and is the Medical Director for Air Evac Lifeteam bases in WV and OH.
+She serves as medical director for three EMS agencies in WV and is the Medical Director for Air Evac Lifeteam bases in WV and OH.
 Lisa has served in the past on the Board of Directors and is a past president of WV ACEP.
-She is the founder of the first osteopathic wilderness medicine rotation in the U.S. and also serves as Core Faculty for the EM Residency Program at OVMC.
+She is the founder of the first osteopathic wilderness medicine rotation in the U.S. and had also served as Core Faculty for the EM Residency Program at OVMC.
 She is currently employed by the West Virginia School of Osteopathic Medicine as the Statewide Campus Northern Regional Dean.

 Michael Carney, D.O., FACOEP